ismaeltoe/abjfintech/README.md

 ### Configuration

-Create a `.env` file inside the project and fill it with the Flutterwave API token and your database params.
+Rename the `.env.example` and fill it with the Flutterwave API token and your database params.
-Here's an example of the `.env` file content:

-API_TOKEN=FLWSECK_TEST-SANDBOXDEMOKEY-X
-DB_HOST=localhost
-DB_USER=root
-DB_PASSWORD=root
-DB_NAME=abjfintech

 You can this token `FLWSECK_TEST-SANDBOXDEMOKEY-X` for the Flutterwave API sandbox.

 ### Run program